Parkinson’s Disease: What It Is, Symptoms and Causes

 The Takeaway

 Parkinson’s disease is more than just tremors.
 Early, subtle signs — from a reduced sense of smell to constipation — can precede movement problems by years.
 By recognising these hidden symptoms and understanding possible causes, you can take proactive steps towards early diagnosis and better management.
+Visit visit Arora Neuro Centre — a trusted neuro hospital in Ludhiana, where caring doctors and modern treatments work together to help you stay healthy and recover well.

 Recent Blogs